Master of Architecture (MArch)

 *The portfolio provides you the opportunity to show your creative ability.
 It need not necessarily be all architecture-related.
 In fact, if you have no experience in this area you would be wise to confine the examples to your best work, regardless of the media.
 The best results will emerge if you think of your exhibit in its entirety as a design project.
 The reviewers hope to see your projects displayed in a well-thought-out format, carefully executed.
 Most importantly, leave yourself plenty of time to think about and develop your creative work.

-First Phase: The M.Arch Admissions Committee members each review a portion of the applicant pool using the criteria listed above and ranking them from 1(weak) to 5(strong) and make a recommendation to either admit/review/deny.
+First Phase: The MArch Admissions Committee members each review a portion of the applicant pool using the criteria listed above and ranking them from 1(weak) to 5(strong) and make a recommendation to either admit/review/deny.
 The cumulative scores are the basis of a ranking and about a third of the highest ranked applicants move on to the next phase where they are reviewed by additional members of the faculty.

 Second Phase: The applicants who move forward are then reviewed by two faculty reviewers using the same criteria and ranking method as above.
-Their cumulative scores create a numerical ranking which produce the final ranked list from which the M. Arch Admissions Committee selects the new students.
+Their cumulative scores create a numerical ranking which produce the final ranked list from which the MArch Admissions Committee selects the new students.

-Third Phase: The M.Arch Admissions Committee reviews the top half of the list to fill the department spaces assigned by the Graduate Division.
+Third Phase: The MArch Admissions Committee reviews the top half of the list to fill the department spaces assigned by the Graduate Division.
 The Committee uses the numbers, recommendations, and written comments from faculty reviewers.
 Again, the committee reviews each applicant in the three areas above and in relation to all the top ranked applicants to make the final admission decisions.
 The committee also considers the background and strengths that each individual can contribute to their entering class.
 This process allows students with varied backgrounds and emphasis into the program to support and maintain the different areas of interests we provide.

 For Graduate Division admissions ranking purposes, applicants will ultimately be in either: Group A: 1-A; 2-A; or 3-A which signifies Program and Admit, or Group D: 1-D; 2-D; or 3-D which signifies Program and Deny

-The Admissions Committee is composed of members of the M.Arch Committee and includes the Chair of Graduate Advisors.
+The Admissions Committee is composed of members of the MArch Committee and includes the Chair of Graduate Advisors.
 It is a standing committee of approximately four to five members appointed by the Chair of the Department.

-Tuition + Financial Support
+Student Tuition + Fees

 - Graduate Student Instructor (GSI) Appointments